Logo

 3. Training Needs Analysis

-• Selecting agile learners who can be quickly trained
+• Spotting agile learners who can be quickly trained, and

 • Measuring the effectiveness of the training programs.